MP Estate Planning UK

 how often should I update my will UK

-Keeping your Will current is vital to ensure that your estate is distributed according to your wishes.
-We will outline the life events that necessitate a review of your Will.
+Keeping your Will current is vital to ensure that your estate passes to the right people, in the right way, at the right time.
+Below, we outline the key life events that should trigger a review of your Will — and explain what’s at stake if you don’t act.

 Key Takeaways